uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 [https://github.com/uwetom/AR-Template](https://github.com/uwetom/AR-Template)

-You can open this project through Unity Hub by using the
+You can open this project through Unity Hub by using **Add > Add Project from Disk**

 ### Create new scene

-- Open the project and create a new empty scene.
+- Create a new empty scene.

 - Like last week, add an **XR Origin** and **AR Session** (hint: right click in the hierarchy and choose XR)